 - Practical work experience in a congregation or alongside a chaplain

 A series of conferences with a comprehensive programme of seminars dealing with various topics related to ministry is provided as part of the formation programme for each distinctive ministry.

 Topics covered include worship, leadership, preaching, pastoral care, issues of abuse, church law, and an exploration of different forms of ministry such as chaplaincy and funerals.
 All candidates undergo speech training and a course in safeguarding (formerly child protection).

 Candidates for any ministry within the Church of Scotland have to undertake a series of practical placements during which they are attached to a local congregation under the supervision of a trained and accredited supervisor.

 These placements vary in length and some are full-time, depending on the course of formation being followed.

-All supervisors are given full training, including in-service, and are well supported by the staff of the Ministries Council in this most important task.
+All supervisors are given full training, including in-service, and are well supported by the staff of the Faith Nurture Forum in this most important task.